-The PG Diploma Enhanced Clinical Practice programme comprises of six pathways:
+The BSc(Hons) Enhanced Clinical Practice award comprises of several pathways:

 - Child and Adolescent Mental Health Services

+- Contemporary Rheumatology

 - Critical Care

 - Generic

-- Heart Failure

 - Mental Health Practice

 - Neonatal Intensive Care

+- Critical Care Outreach

-Each pathway comprises of specifically focused and generic modules, to be completed typically over eighteen months.
-Apprentices can join the pathway at any trimester point in their particular pathway.
+Each pathway comprises of specifically focused and core modules, to be completed typically over eighteen months.
+Apprentices can join the programme at any trimester point in their particular pathway.
 Some of the compulsory modules are shared with other programmes and pathways, this enhances the interprofessional learning with colleagues from a range of disciplines and clinical areas.
-You will typically undertake and study modules totalling 75 credits in year one and 45 credits year two, providing you with 120 overall.
+You will typically undertake and study modules totaling 75 credits in year one and 45 credits year two, providing you with 120 overall.